 Cosmos HealthCare supports and partners with local mobile service Sizolwethu Health and these trips provide medical care and support to people who live in disadvantaged communities near Bulawayo.

-Six weeks prior to our team arriving, Cyclone Idai struck Mozambique and eastern Zimbabwe.
+Six weeks before our team arriving, Cyclone Idai struck Mozambique and eastern Zimbabwe.
 Our itinerary was altered to send the combined Cosmos HealthCare and Sizolwethu Health team to Chimanimani.

 A 3.8 magnitude earthquake had also hit near Chimanimani the day of the cyclone.
 As it was a mountainous landscape, the landslides from the mud and water were devastating.
 In the three towns we visited, 140 people were confirmed dead, but well over 400 were still missing.
 The stories were very hard to hear, of people trapped under buildings for hours, children being swept out of mother’s arms by the power of the water and whole buildings being swept away along with those sheltering inside.

 There was much to process as we tended to people’s physical needs, as well as emotional and spiritual needs.
 Common presentations included hypertension, diabetes, fractures, musculoskeletal complaints, respiratory illness, pregnancy and skin conditions.

 Despite the trauma, we saw great resilience and hope among the community.
 Our days consisted of setting up consultation areas utilising gazebos and tarpaulins, triaging and treating 80-120 people, then heading back to the 4×2 house that squeezed our 15 team members in.

 The second half of the trip was spent providing daily outreach clinics that were just as confronting but in different ways.
 One clinic, Ngozi Mine, is a rubbish tip where nearly 2,000 people reside and make a living by sorting plastics that they can then sell for the recycling money.